20th October 2022

 To help you feel confident in delivering the path within your Code Club and talking about HTML and CSS, check out our comprehensive ‘Getting started with web development: HTML and CSS’ guide detailing all the skills that your young coders will encounter.

-To learn more about the pedagogy behind the ‘3…2…1…Make!’ paths and how to use them in your Code Club, explore the all-new Mentor guide.
+To learn more about the pedagogy behind the ‘3…2…1…Make!’ paths and how to use them in your Code Club, explore the Mentor guide.
 It’s packed full of amazing tips and ideas to support you.

 “Since the launch of the new paths, we have received questions from Code Club leaders about the thought process behind the paths, tips for helping creators design projects that matter to their coders, and methods to encourage independence at any age.